Skip to content

 4. Once all the sugar is dissolved, remove from heat and let cool.

-5. You're tea infused syrup can be sealed and stored and refrigerated for up to a month.
+5. Your tea infused syrup can be sealed and stored and refrigerated for up to a month.